 In 2019, The New York Conservatory opened a content production company with the goal of showcasing our graduates and their work, and helping to move their careers forward.
-In 2020, New York Conservatory Productions’ projects will include short films, web series and podcasts.
+COVID-19 halted productions in 2020, but we are back in production as of May 2021.
+New York Conservatory Productions’ projects will include short films, web series and podcasts.

 In August 2019, we released our first short, You Can’t Change Anything About This, written and directed by alum Will Cecil, produced by 186 Productions, a film company started by alum Patrick Stoffer and partner Eric Richardson, and starring 2018 graduates Niamh Quirke and Gage Brunton.
-The film is available to stream on Amazon Prime, and is currently entered in 16 short film festivals and competitions.
+The film is available to stream on Amazon Prime, and was entered in sixteen short film festivals and competitions.

 Students who complete Web Series class in good standing will be eligible to apply for project funding immediately after graduation.

 The New York Conservatory has added a state-of-the-art podcast studio to the campus that is available for use, free of charge, by New York Conservatory alumni whose projects are approved by the production company.
 Several podcasts are currently being produced under the New York Conservatory Productions umbrella, including Richard Omar’s The Moment Before and alumni Hunter Diaz and Evan Duncan’s Hear No Movie, See No Movie.